 Paperless processes help with document management

 As we’ve discussed, a paperless manufacturing process requires electronic documentation instead of paper-based forms and spreadsheets.
 The traditionally created PCB bill of materials is a printed copy of a spreadsheet, which is unacceptable in a paperless system.
 This bill of materials may even have to be manually re-entered depending on spreadsheet format compatibility.
-The ideal solution for a paperless manufacturing BOM is for the data to be available online.
+The ideal solution for a paperless manufacturing is for the data to be available online.

-On the manufacturing floor, the electronic bill of materials data from the BOM management tools can go directly into the paperless manufacturing system.
-Instead of having to scan BOM data or recreate it from paper documentation, it is instantly available to the paperless manufacturing process.
+On the manufacturing floor, the electronic bill of materials data from the management tools can go directly into the paperless manufacturing system.
+Instead of having to scan data or recreate it from paper documentation, it is instantly available to the paperless manufacturing process.

 Using a paperless system can benefit your company